RealDekkia/simpleUrlShortener/README.md

 # simpleUrlShortener

+## This program uses versions of libraries with known security issues.
+I don't use it anymore so I won't be fixing them.

 This is a very simple URL-Shortener in NodeJS. ~~I don't recommend using it.~~

 It's not very sercure as is.